Modular programming

 example renames the Ada.Text_IO

-package as T_IO
+package as TIO

 :